 It’s probably worth a fortune to tea collectors!

-Maryborough’s upper crust used to love imported figs from Turkey, which were nicely packed in small hand-made wooden boxes (just like expensive cigars), jams, preserves and orange wine.
+Maryborough’s upper crust enjoyed imported figs from Turkey, nicely packed in small hand-made wooden boxes (just like expensive cigars), jams, preserves and orange wine.

 Besides food items, the general store was also the local pharmacy of sorts.